Guess1m/ReportsPlus/README.md

    Github.
 2. Move the Reports Plus folder to any location on the computer NOT running GTA.
 3. Run the JAR file inside the ReportsPlus folder.
 Ensure the prerequisites are installed if there are any issues.
+4. Go on duty in LSPDFR (Not required but i've had less issues)
-4. Open the connection window by clicking the server connection status below the settings in the top right.
+5. Open the connection window by clicking the server connection status below the settings in the top right.
-5. Ensure the server is open and started, then copy the displayed address into the appropriate field in ReportsPlus.
+6. Ensure the server is open and started, then copy the displayed address into the appropriate field in ReportsPlus.
-6. Choose a port that matches the one used on the server, and connect to the server.
+7. Choose a port that matches the one used on the server, and connect to the server.
-7. **Use the help button on both applications for additional assistance.**
+8. **Use the help button on both applications for additional assistance.**

 ### **2. Installation `without` Server/GTA Integration**